kush1729/ternary-quadratic-forms/README.md

-Some companion files for my paper on ternary quadratic forms.
+Some companion files for my paper on ternary quadratic forms with congruence conditions.

 The paper may be found on the arXiv at: